PythonBenin/roadmap/README.md

 - [x] Create a mailing list for Python Users Benin Group
 - [x] Create a Slack Group for Python Users Benin Group
 - [x] Create a Github Organization for Python Users Benin Group
-- [ ] Set up a Facebook Group for Python Users Benin Group
 - [x] Create a Twitter Account for Python Users Benin Group
 - [x] Find one or more people to become part of the organizers team
-- [ ] Define the style of meetings for the group
+- [x] Define the style of meetings for the group
 - [ ] Create a chapter on [Meetup.com](https://meetup.com)
 - [x] Define a Code of Conduct for Python Users Benin Group
 - [x] Organize the first meetup!